ericfortis/final-cut-pro-scene-detect/README.md

 see the detected cut times as it runs — if you hit "Stop", you can still export a Final Cut Pro project file with the cuts found so far.

-The sensitivity should be around 65 to 90%.
+The **Sensitivity** should be around 65 to 90%.
 Start with 85% and increase it if it’s missing cuts.
-By the way, 1-frame cuts are ignored regardless of the percent.
-Note, sensitivity doesn't affect processing speed.
+Pair it with **Min Scene Seconds** so you can have a high sensitivity while ignoring false positives.
+Those options have no effect on the processing speed.

 After the project is loaded in Final Cut you can delete the exported `.fcpxml` file.